blessybabu-qa/Restful-Booker-Playwright/README.md

 **TypeScript discipline pays off.** Strict typing caught several integration mistakes between `BookingService` and the fixture layer before they ever ran.

+**Config bugs surface in unexpected ways.** An incorrect project dependency in `playwright.config.ts` caused `baseURL` to resolve as `undefined` at runtime, producing a `Cannot navigate to invalid URL` error in all UI tests.
+Careful separation of API and UI project dependencies prevents this class of failure entirely.

 ---

 ## 📌 Notes